Instant Coffee FAQ

 I notice the Instant Coffee website isn't updated often.
 What's up?

-The website is more of an archive/cv of shows and events, not a daily.
+The website is an archive/cv of shows and events past.

 Here's a bio (not for reprint):

-For Instant Coffee, the triad of art practice production, presentation & reception becomes jumbled incorporating the social as a priority.
-Instant Coffee defines this social as happening in a number of ways: in getting people invested in our projects and what we are up to, but also as satisfying a way in which we like to socialize?one that centers around production but is dependent on the work of others to sustain and facilitate a critical discourse or at least offer the potential for one.
+For Instant Coffee, the triad of art practice production, presentation and reception becomes jumbled, incorporating the social as a priority.
+Instant Coffee defines the social as happening in a number of ways: in getting people invested in our projects and what we are up to, but also satisfying the ways in which we like to socialize - centered around production and dependent on the work of others to sustain and facilitate a critical discourse or at least offer the potential for one.

-Instant Coffee's most consistant members are Cecilia Berkovic, Jinhan Ko, Kelly Lycan, Jenifer Papararo, Kate Monro and Khan Lee.
+Instant Coffee's most consistant members have been Cecilia Berkovic, Jinhan Ko, Kelly Lycan, Jenifer Papararo, Kate Monro and Khan Lee.

 "Instant Coffee seems to be of the right stuff because it is a little tacky, all consuming and cheap.
 Yet it still holds enough allure, as contemporary products go, and it mimics the real thing."